gvergnaud/ts-pattern/README.md

 ### Maps

-Map patterns are similar to object patterns.
-They match if each keyed sub-pattern match the input value for the same key.
+Patterns can be Maps.
+They match if the input is a Map, and if each value match the corresponding sub-pattern.

 ```ts
 import { match, P } from 'ts-pattern';